Skip to main content

 • Platform · React Native

 • When building a cross-platform app, you'll want to re-use as much code as possible.
-Scenarios may arise where it makes sense for the code to be different, for example you may want to implement separate visual components for Android and iOS.
+However, Scenarios may arise where it makes sense for the code to be different, for example you may want to implement separate visual components for Android and iOS.

 import {Platform, StyleSheet} from 'react-native';